gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

   head "https://hg.python.org/cpython", :using => :hg
 ```

-The downloaders offered by Tigerbrew are:
+The downloaders offered by Leopardbrew are:

 <table>
   <thead>